OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Resistance_System.md

 ```

 ### Racial Resists

+**Game Rule Summary**: Each race has natural resistances that can't be removed by debuffs or piercing abilities.
+These racial bonuses are added at the very end of resistance calculations, making them extremely valuable as reliable base protection that enemies can't easily overcome.

 ```csharp
 // Racial resists are added after multiplicative calculation
 // This makes them more valuable as they're not reduced